 Having an agent can be terrific.
 It can also be challenging and frustrating and sometimes disappointing.
 But it is a normal part of the publishing process.
 So, research, choose carefully, and know I’m rooting for your success.
 Always.

-Our 2023 Market Guides are out now!
-Grab yours today by clicking the image below and get FREE Shipping*!
+Our 2024 Market Guides are out now!
+Grab yours today by clicking the image below!